1211 Ruth St, Sulphur LA

 Can't make it in person?
 Select our virtual race and raise awareness of One Health right in your own neighborhood!

-All proceeds from this event will go toward funding Bartonella Research at NCSU Intracellular Pathogen lab under the direction of Dr Ed Breitschwerdt, DVM.
+Event proceeds support local health education initiatives and advance One Health research at NCSU Intracellular Pathogen lab under the direction of Dr Ed Breitschwerdt, DVM.
 Find out more about The Bartonella Project.

 Suggested Races